Rapidisimo/ftl/src/recipes/tostadas.md

 4. Heat skillet with a medium-high fire
 5. Add 1 Tbsp. of oil to the pan
 6. Add the chopped tomato, onion and green pepper and add 1/2 tsp of salt
-7. Reduce the fire to low and cover.
-Check back in 4-5min stir and check the tomatoes.
+7. Reduce the heat to low and cover.
+Check back in 4-5min, stir and check the tomatoes.
 If all that remains is the skin then we are ready for the next step.
 8. Add the 1 pound of ground beef.
 9. Add 1 tsp of Salt, 1/2 tsp of Garlic Powder, 1 tsp of Chipotle Powder, 1 tsp of Worcestershire Sauce, Pepper to taste or around 1/4 tsp and 3/4 small can of Tomato Paste.
 10. Mix well while breaking down the meat.
 I like to do a chopping motion with the spoon to avoid having big chunks of meat.
 Once it's broken down enough cover and set the flame to low.
 After 5min check and stir then again around 10min.
-11. After the 10-12 minutes check again and taste.
+11. After 10-12 minutes, check again and taste.
 Adjust for salt and seasoning.

 ### Hard Boiled Eggs